japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamReader.md

 ----
 <1> Explicit `path` (that could also be specified as an <<option, option>>)

-Creates a streaming `DataFrame` that represents "loading" streaming data (and is internally a logical plan with a <<spark-sql-streaming-StreamingRelationV2.adoc#, StreamingRelationV2>> or <<spark-sql-streaming-StreamingRelation.adoc#, StreamingRelation>> leaf logical operators)
+Creates a streaming `DataFrame` that represents "loading" streaming data (and is internally a logical plan with a <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> or <<spark-sql-streaming-StreamingRelation.md#, StreamingRelation>> leaf logical operators)

 | <<option, option>>
 a|